 Tips for Inventory Management

 This should be a given already, but sell off or donate excess Items.
-Armor, Weapons, Damaged Gear, Collectibles, and low-tier food from drops can pile up quickly.
+Armor, Weapons, Damaged Gear, Furniture, and low-tier food from drops can pile up quickly.
 Two Handed Weapons, especially, are worth a fair bit and are best sold.
 Some weapons on the lower end of the price spectrum can also be worth donating to the Greymane Camp early on, as we won’t have access to a Mission for that particular resource early on.

 Sell Crafting Recipes after learning them!
 There’s no need to keep them on hand or in storage as they’re not required to make the meal.
 These also sell for around half of what you buy them for, making it a cost-saving measure as well.
+You can optionally store them in the Collectibles Chest if you wish to keep a collection of them as well.

-Discard Quest Items when they’re no longer flagged as Key Items(Purple background).
+Store Quest Items in the Collectible Chest when they’re no longer flagged as Key Items (Purple background).
 Similar to Crafting Recipes, these will only serve to take up space.
-The ones that can be sold will sell for very little, so discarding is the easier option.